aginies/virtui-manager/documentation/manual/cli.md

 **Visual Distinction**: Server names and their associated VMs are color-coded based on a unique palette, making it easy to distinguish between different environments at a glance.

 **Logging**: The CLI automatically logs all output and operations to a file (typically `~/.cache/virtui-manager/vm_manager.log`), which is useful for audit trails and debugging.
+Sensitive data (passwords, URIs) is automatically sanitized in logs and output.

 ## Connection Management